-When considering a move to Santiago, parents have a variety of schools to choose from.
-Although the idea of exposing their children to Spanish teaching in the public sector may seem appealing at first, most parents ultimately opt for the assurance of quality education that comes with sending their children to one of the city's many international schools.
+Families with kids have plenty to consider when moving to Santiago, and taking the time to explore schooling options is also on the list.
+Although the idea of exposing their children to Spanish teaching in the public sector may seem appealing at first, most parents ultimately opt for the assurance of quality education that comes with one of the city's many international schools.

 Public schools in Santiago

-The standards of public education in Chile are generally adequate but, accompanied by the fact that classes are taught in Spanish, this means that the majority of expats living in the capital send their children to an international school in Santiago.
+The standards of public education in Chile are generally adequate but, accompanied by the fact that classes are taught in Spanish, this means that most expats living in the capital send their children to an international school in Santiago.

 Private schools in Santiago

 Private schools in Santiago generally have a religious foundation.
-In some cases, families applying to the school will need to practice the relevant faith for their children to be considered for admission.
+In some cases, families applying to the school will need to practise the relevant faith for their children to be considered for admission.

 Like public schools, private schools follow the local government curriculum, although they have more freedom to make adjustments and additions to the curriculum.
-Unlike public schools, they are more likely to teach in a combination of Spanish and other languages.
-However, parents should be warned that the quality of non-Spanish teaching can vary greatly.
+Unlike public schools, they are more likely to teach in a combination of Spanish and other languages up until secondary school where the preparation for school-leaving exams is done in Spanish.
+That said, the quality of non-Spanish teaching can vary greatly.

 Costs in Chilean private schools can quickly add up.
-In addition to soaring school fees, parents may also have to budget for other expenses such as incorporation fees, annual enrollment fees, books, transport, uniforms and more.
+In addition to soaring school fees, parents may also have to budget for other expenses such as incorporation fees, annual enrolment fees, books, transport, uniforms, field trips and more.

 International schools in Santiago

-Fees can also be exorbitant at these schools, so expats moving to Chile as part of a corporate relocation should try to factor tuition costs into their contract negotiations.
+Fees are undeniably exorbitant at these schools and no ordinary salary can afford them.
+Luckily, expats moving to Chile as part of a corporate relocation can negotiate for tuition expenses.